ORESoftware/observable-persistent-queue/README.md

 * <b>Queue</b> => standard FIFO queue, in this case, lines in a text file, separated by newline chars; however, you can create priority requests and pull items off the queue in any order you wish based on custom searches/queries.

+# Installation

+###  ``` npm install -S observable-persistent-queue```

-# Disclaimer
+## Disclaimer

-This library is in beta; not all features mentioned are working as described.
 Because the lock/unlock cycle takes about 3 ms, the queue will grow unboundedly if items are added to the queue faster than every 15 ms. Unfortunately adding more readers in different processes probably will not help drain the queue, because locking/unlocking is still a bottleneck, and the more lock/unlock requestors the slower it is for everyone to read from the queue.
 This library will delay adding new items to the queue if the number of requests waiting for a lock is greater than a certain number.
+You can use the {controlled:true} option with q.enq() to limit the rate at which items are added to the queue.

+# Limitations

+You cannot store unicode characters in the text file queue; also for the moment color characters ':' are not permitted, although that restriction may be removed later.

 # Design